This article is part of a larger series on POS Systems.

-- <$4,000 per month: 2.75% for in person, 3.5% + 15¢ for keyed-in transactions
+- <$4,000 per month: 2.75% for in-person, 3.5% + 15 cents for keyed-in transactions

-- >$4,000 per month: 2.2% + 19¢ for in person, 3% + 19¢ for keyed-in transactions (with higher rates for American Express), plus a $10 monthly fee
+- >$4,000 per month: 2.2% + 19 cents for in-person, 3% + 19 cents for keyed-in transactions (with higher rates for American Express), plus a $10 monthly fee

 - Card reader hardware costs: Free chip, tap, and swipe card reader with each account; additional readers are $75.

 - POS hardware costs: Countertop terminal bundles with touch-screen monitor available from $750 to about $1,200.
 This is more expensive than other systems.

 - Online directory: Like Fresha and MassageBook, Vagaro has an online directory that people can use to find salons in their area.
 You are listed if you use Vagaro’s POS system.
 It doesn’t just list your business, however.
 If you have a livestream class people can join, it will list that, making it easy to build your virtual audience no matter where you are.
 Fresha does not offer this.
 Further, Vagaro does not charge a new-client fee as Fresha does.

 - Appointments: Clients can book through Yelp, Facebook, Vagaro (website or app), or your business website; you can also create a custom booking website or integrate a booking widget into your existing one.
 In addition, you can set lead times required for appointments, break times needed in between sessions, and types of services each employee can offer.